Sv1nnet/fibonacci-numbers-test-task/README.md

 :warning: **Your MySQL DB has to allow authentication with `mysql_native_password` but not with `caching_sha2_password`**

-2. Open server folder in terminal and run `npm run install` for packages installation.
+2. Open server folder in terminal and run `npm install` for packages installation.
 <br>

 ### CLI commands